-Gatland 'not that disappointed' in Wales display
+Gatland 'not that disappointed' with Wales display

-Six Nations 2023: Warren Gatland 'not that disappointed' in display after Ireland loss
+Six Nations 2023: Warren Gatland 'not that disappointed' with display after Ireland loss

 Last updated on .From the section Welsh Rugby

-Warren Gatland admitted he was "not that disappointed" in his side's performance in the 34-10 Six Nations defeat to Ireland.
+Warren Gatland admitted he was "not that disappointed" with his side's performance in the 34-10 Six Nations defeat to Ireland.

 Gatland watched his side lose his first game in his second stint in charge as Wales head coach.